kavehmz/ai-deriven-ui-concept/README.md

 - "What's my current layout?"
 - "Change the accent color to blue"
 - "Switch to Spanish"

+**📚 Get Information:**
+- "What are synthetic indices?"
+- "How do I connect my account?"
+- "Help" - See all available commands

 ### Connect Your Deriv Account